mathiasbh/NN-Snake/README.md

 Because of the random nature of initial spawn direction of the snake and randomly placed points, for each model I determine the fitness of the model based on the results of ten games.

 ### Mutation and crossbreeding
+In order to evolve the models I use mutation and crossbreeding to get new generations.
+First, crossbreeding takes two parents and randomly select neuron weights between the two to produce a new snake.
+The selection method uses a probability calculated based on the fitness score of each model with replacement.
+This means the best model is not necessarily chosen and the same models may be chosen twice.
+Next, all new snakes undergo mutation where each neuron weight has a chance to be set randomly.
+E.g. a mutation rate of 1% means each weight has a 1% chance to be randomly set.

 ## Results
 The following results are based on training for 1099 generations where each generation consists of 200 snakes, each run 10 times.
 The mutation rate is set at 1%, and the game board size of 10 by 10.